andrewwhitehouse/andrewwhitehouse.github.io/_posts/2018-06-28-blockchain-summit-day2.md

 Hyperledger uses CouchDB.
 You need to load balance it.

-Ethereum is looking at sharing.
+Ethereum is looking at sharding.
 Every full Ethereum node has to process every transaction.
 Sharding creates partitions so they don’t have to do that.

 Nielsen’s law - the bandwidth that the average user has grows a lot more slowly then their processing power.